How to Report Foreign Rental Income on US Taxes

 If you are one of the folks who have not reported your foreign rental income for whatever reason, it’s not too late to correct the issue.

-The IRS continues to offer a voluntary program that will allow you to disclose previously unreported foreign-earned income, including foreign rental income.
+The IRS continues to offer a voluntary program allowing you to disclose previously unreported foreign-earned income, including foreign rental income.

 The program offers reduced penalties and may waive the penalties in many cases.

 As you contemplate filing your taxes this year, remember to include everything.
-We are happy to introduce you to some of the professionals in our network if you need help with the taxes.
+If you need help with taxes, we are happy to introduce you to some of the professionals in our network.

 Check out our process that will help you evaluate our services, and let you make an informed decision about working together.